lilakk/BooookScore/README.md

 - `input_path` should be set to a json file with book names as keys and final summaries as values (e.g., any file ending with `-cleaned.json` in the `summaries` folder).
 - GPT-4 annotations will be saved to a file with the same name as the input file in the `gpt4_annotations` directory.

-# Note

-- GPT-4 and human annotations for existing summaries will be uploaded soon after some reformatting.

 # Cite